fiandev/my_note/README.md

-# simple_app
+# MyNote

-A new Flutter project.
+A simple for secure notes

 ## Getting Started